chaitanyabhasme/HackerRank/README.md

 # HackerRank
-This repository contains solutions to HackerRank questions.
+This repository contains solutions to some HackerRank questions.
 Each package name corresponds to Domain name from HackerRank.